 They can also assist with the removal of dead skin cells, making the skin appear smoother and less dull.
 Perfect as a detox for skin health!

 Dry brushing once a day, before a bath or shower, has been shown to unclog pores, exfoliate dead or damaged skin and improve circulation, giving skin a healthier appearance.

-Commit to a robust skin care regime.
+Committing to a robust skincare regime has powerful detox effects on skin health.
 However, this regime should not rely on products which are overly acidic or filled with harsh chemicals, as these can strip the skin of its natural oils, which is counter-productive.

-In terms of the products you need, a high-quality cleanser is essential and this should be used with warm water each day, first thing in the morning and last thing at night before bed.
-Foaming cleansers are preferable to more abrasive cleansers, as these can cause irritation, especially for those with sensitive skin types.
+When undergoing a sensitive skin detox, the products you need are as follows - a high-quality cleanser is essential and this should be used with warm water each day, first thing in the morning and last thing at night before bed.
+Cream cleansers are preferable to more abrasive cleansers, as these can cause irritation, especially for those with sensitive skin types.

-Sönd's Clean Slate Cream Cleanser, Sidekick Day Cream and Midnight Feast Night Cream are all ideal for this, because they share the same pH score, meaning they can be used together without restricting any of the benefits of the individual products.
+Sönd's Rebalance and Reset Cream Cleanser, Calming Hydration Day Cream and Overnight Replenishment Night Cream are all ideal for this, because they share the same pH score, meaning they can be used together without restricting any of the benefits of the individual products.
 The regime can be enhanced through use of a detox mask a couple of times a week.

 This article is not meant to treat or diagnose.
 Please visit your doctor for advice about any health concerns you may have.